mazualx/bh-DotNet-K8S-AKS/README.md

 This is the documentation for the DevOps assignment.

 In order to create the infrastructure, I have used terraform scripts that can be found in aspnet-core-dotnet-core/infra folder.

+Note:
-Note: you need to add: appdid, principalId, secretId in the variables.tf file.
+* You need to add: appdid, principalId, secretId in the variables.tf file.
-You also need to add a unique name for the ACR repo on the AKS.tf file.
+* You also need to add a unique name for the ACR repo on the AKS.tf file.

 Once these are populated, simply run terraform init && terraform apply, and the infrastructure should ne completed.